SynCrystal/SynCrystal/results/README.md

-All results will be automatically stored here.
+All results will be stored here.